 Air Cargo to Brazil: How to Export?

-The ten most important Brazilian airports in air cargo handling are in descending order: Manaus, Curitiba, Recife, Navegantes, Goiânia, Vitória, São José dos Campos, Londrina, Joinville and Foz do Iguaçu.
+The other principal airports of Brazil in air cargo handling are: Manaus, Curitiba, Recife, Navegantes, Goiânia, Vitória, São José dos Campos, Londrina, Joinville and Foz do Iguaçu.

 What is required to export air cargo to Brazil

-All air cargo exported to Brazil must be registered by Infraero upon arrival at the TECA network terminals, for subsequent customs control by the Receita Federal do Brasil.
+All air cargo exported to Brazil must be registered by airport administration upon arrival at the terminals, for subsequent customs control by the Receita Federal do Brasil.

 The documents that accompany an air cargo export to Brazil are: the Cargo Manifest that is delivered to the airline, and the Air Waybill, which contains information on the quantity and volume of the cargo, the weight, the packaging and its nature